 A healthy mouth is critical before you decide to whiten your teeth.
-As you know the dental issues such as the gum disease, cracked tooth, infections should be properly diagnosed and cared before the teeth whitening process.
+As you know the dental issues such as gum disease, cracked teeth, infections should be properly diagnosed and cared for before the teeth whitening process.
 You may feel embarrassed.
 It could be that these issues may worsen existing issues.
 There are few things that you should keep in mind for the teeth renewal.

 First, go for a dental check-up

 A dental checkup is a crucial thing before the teeth whitening session.
 This helps to determine whether you are an ideal candidate for teeth whitening option.
 If you have any dental health issue and unique needs, your dentist can take care of your condition before recommending the whitening treatment.
 As some stains are hard to clean, you will need an expert opinion before the checkup.

 Your dentist will determine if you are an ideal candidate.
 Professional teeth whitening will go in vain if the stain is caused due to trauma, decay or exposure to antibiotics.
 With the stain resulted from eating, drinking and smoking, the whitening treatment will be effective.
 Several whitening treatment options are available and the suitable one will be proposed by your dentist.